 Learn about the Hazardous Waste Electronic Manifest System (e-Manifest)

 EPA established a national system for tracking hazardous waste shipments electronically.
-This system, known as “e-Manifest,” will modernize the nation’s cradle-to-grave hazardous waste tracking process while saving valuable time, resources, and dollars for industry and states.
+This system, known as “e-Manifest,” modernized the nation’s cradle-to-grave hazardous waste tracking process while saving valuable time, resources, and dollars for industry and states.
 EPA launched e-Manifest on June 30, 2018.

-EPA established the e-Manifest system according to the Hazardous Waste Electronic Manifest Establishment Act (PDF) (8 pp, 216 K, About PDF), enacted into law on October 5, 2012.
+EPA established the e-Manifest system according to the Hazardous Waste Electronic Manifest Establishment Act (pdf) (216 KB), enacted into law on October 5, 2012.
 The “e-Manifest Act” authorizes the EPA to implement a national electronic manifest system and required that the costs of developing and operating the new e-Manifest system be recovered from user fees charged to those who use hazardous waste manifests to track off-site shipments of their wastes.
 In January 2018, EPA published its final methodology for setting user fees based on the costs of processing manifests.
+EPA updates these user fees every two fiscal years.

 By enabling the transition from a paper-intensive process to an electronic system, the EPA estimates e-Manifest will ultimately reduce the burden associated with paper manifests by between 175,000 and 425,000 hours, saving state and industry users more than $50 million annually, once electronic manifests are widely adopted.

 Benefits of the e-Manifest system include: